cloudflare/cloudflare-docs/content/version-management/_partials/_edit-version.md

 If you are on a product that is not available for versioning, you will not be able to switch to another version, and can only make changes under your Global Configuration.
 {{</Aside>}}

-The Domain Summary is accessible from all pages and allows you to quickly switch between versions and domains
+The Domain Summary is accessible from all pages and allows you to quickly switch between versions and domains.

 ![Switch between versions of your configuration](/images/version-management/configurable-versions.png)